-Taking into consideration of the owner’s intention, we propose to set up tea roasting area in the first floor, where guests would be enticed by the fragrance as they observe master tea-making.
-There is a tea place right next to the roasting area, as guests can rest amid lingering smell of charcoal baking and tea.
+Taking into consideration of the owner’s intention, we propose to set up a tea roasting area on the first floor, where guests would be enticed by the fragrance as they observe master tea-making.
+There is a tea place right next to the roasting area, as guests can rest amid the lingering smell of charcoal baking and tea.
 To introduce more nature into the space, we open up the once-closed backyard and plant more trees in front and behind the house.
-Sipping a cup of tea here would then become a ceremony of pampering the five senses, from beautiful sights to pleasant experiences of taste, touch, sound and smell.
+Sipping a cup of tea here would then become a ceremony of pampering the five senses, from beautiful sights to pleasant experiences of taste, touch, sound, and smell.

-“Change” is the theme of interior design here, reflecting the experiences in high-altitude tea gardens, where the clouds, fogs, lights and shadows, fauna and flora are always pure albeit everchanging.
+“Change” is the theme of interior design here, reflecting the experiences in high-altitude tea gardens, where the clouds, fogs, lights and shadows, fauna, and flora are always pure albeit everchanging.
 Visitors are here to indulge the peace of mind and enriching feelings.
 On the old walls, we leverage hand craftsmanship of “polishing”, “carving” and “knocking” to mimic different textures to approach nature; the walls are mottled, uneven, and filled with pores, preserving the marks of time with visual and tactile triggers.

-With the sun and the air flowing in through the big windows, the walls of various textures show various quality and feelings as if “changeable”.
+With the sun and the air flowing in through the big windows, the walls of various textures show various qualities and feelings as if “changeable”.
 It’s a salute to nature, revealing the essence of the old house— a bare space without over decoration.